 - Keep the Proceeds – Recyclable items like beverage containers can be kept (and cashed-in) by the adopting organization.
 (But if you find high-value items like wallets, money or jewelry, you’ll have the satisfaction of taking it to the RCMP).

-- You Get Long Weekends Off – For safety’s sake, adopting groups do not work along highways during statutory holidays, the afternoon before a holiday or holiday long weekends.
+- You Get Long Weekends Off – For safety’s sake, adopting groups do not work along highways during statutory holidays, the afternoon before a holiday or holiday long weekends when traffic increases.
 You and your group are free to plan your own holiday getaways, while fitting in your four times a year (average) clean-up.

 - You Can Give them Back – You only have to adopt a highway for two years – though you’re welcome to “keep” them longer – so, it’s a limited time commitment, should your group or its priorities change.
-If your group decides they can’t bear to part with their highway, let us know and we can help you extend your adoption.
+If your group decides you want to continue your “caring relationship” with your section of highway, let us know and we can help you extend your adoption.